These vegetarian gluten free Black Bean Mushroom Burgers are flavorful and vegetarian! They're made with roasted veggies and a chipotle mayo.

 Black beans are a classic ingredient in vegetarian burgers and to celebrate my newfound appreciation for these things I concocted these Chipotle Black Bean Burgers.
 I now find myself craving them just as I do their meaty counterparts.

 Truth be told, I have not always been the biggest fan of veggie burgers.
 I like the concept of a veggie burger because I love vegetables but was never able to find one that matched the flavor and texture of a beef burger.

 And why would I choose a dry hockey puck patty of vegetables over a juicy and decadent cheeseburger, anyway?
 Then I realized that I needed to seek out a GOOD veggie burger.

 Veggie burgers can not only be good, they can be downright delicious.
 Once I got over my burger snobbery and ventured out of my comfort zone I discovered the beauty of wild rice burgers, lentil burgers, and even tofu burgers.

-These black bean burgers are my new fave!
+These Black Bean Mushroom Burgers are my new fave!

 - What Is A Veggie Burger?